ArvinSubramaniam/cems_model/README.md

  (c) relu_nonlinearity.py - Order parameters, dimensionality and readout error for ReLU non-linearity (Ch.
 5.1)

-## 4. dimensionality_disentanglement.py - functions that calculate dimensionality empirically and theoretically (Chapter 4)
+## 4. dimensionality_disentanglement.py
+- Functions that calculate dimensionality empirically and theoretically (Chapters 4 and 5)

 ## 5. Multi-modal model: (Chapters 3 and 5)